 Dr. Reddy is Director, Division of Pediatric Urology, and is a pediatric and fetal urologist at Cincinnati Children's Hospital Medical Center and the Cincinnati Fetal Center.
 He obtained his medical degree at Nagarjuna University, Guntur, India, and went to complete his residency at Albany Medical Center, Albany, NY.
 Additionally, he was a fellow at The Hospital For Sick Children, Toronto, ON, Canada.
 Dr. Reddy’s special interests include kidney stones, ESWL, genitourinary surgery, and clinical trials.

 Debbie Reeves, BSN, RN, CPN is our program manager for the Urogenital Center in the Division of Pediatric Urology.
 She has 41 years of experience in the care of children with anorectal malformation and bladder dysfunction and has worked directly in the Division of Urology for 29 years, focusing on the care of children with complex chronic conditions of the urinary tract.
 Debbie has been involved with the Colorectal Center at CCHMC since its beginning and helped to found and perfect the collaborative care model we enjoy today between Urology, Colorectal and Gynecology.
 Debbie's expertise in the care of children with urinary tract dysfunction associated with colorectal conditions is recognized nationally and internationally.
 She is a graduate of the Jewish Hospital School of Nursing and the University of Cincinnati and is a Certified Pediatric Nurse.

-To educate patient families on urological conditions in colorectal patients and allow them to get specific questions answered, in real time, by medical experts.
+To educate patient families on urological conditions and allow them to get specific questions answered, in real time, by medical experts.